florisporro/trackerlib/README.md

 	positionTimestamp: Date.now() - 120000,
 });

-// Record another position, set the timestamp to be 60 seconds into the future tracker.record({
+// Record another position, set the timestamp to be 60 seconds in the past tracker.record({
 	position: {
 		latitude: 0.01,